gdmnl/Spectral-GNN-Benchmark/docs/source/customization.rst

 Add New Experiment Dataset
 --------------------------

-In ``benchmark/trainer/load_data.py``, append the :meth:`SingleGraphLoader._resolve_import` method to include new datasets under respective protocols.
+Append the :meth:`benchmark.trainer.SingleGraphLoader._resolve_import` method to include new datasets under respective protocols.